Amor Group: History

 In May 2009, Capital Growth Partners (CGP) made and "investment partnership" with Amor Group.
 CGP exited their investment into Amor Group in September 2013.

-In November 2010, the group purchased global managed services provider DW Technology Services Ltd and inherited it's 25 employees.
+In November 2010, the group purchased global managed services provider DW Technology Services Ltd and inherited its 25 employees.

-In 2011, the group purchased aerospace software business FS Walker Hughes, incorporating it's Chroma Suite products into the group's own Airport product offerings.
+In 2011, the group purchased aerospace software business FS Walker Hughes, incorporating its Chroma Suite products into the group's own Airport product offerings.

 In October 2011, the group purchased London healthcare IT firm, Invisys.

 The group was headquartered in the former industrial tyre building of India of Inchinnan in Renfrewshire, although this was referred to by the company as the 'Glasgow Headquarters' on their corporate website.
 Other offices are based in Aberdeen, Daresbury, Dubai, Edinburgh, Coventry and Houston, Texas.

 Amor Group operated in the Public, Energy and Transport sectors with clients including the National Health Service (NHS), Scottish Charity Regulator (OSCR), Centrica, and Oslo Airport.
 The group is a gold certified Microsoft partner.

 Amor Group was a portfolio company of Growth Capital Partners.

 Amor Group was purchased by the defence giant Lockheed Martin in September 2013 for an undisclosed amount.